InfoNCE is variational inference in a recognition parameterised model

-Perhaps the closest prior work is \citet{zimmermann2021contrastive}, which also identifies an interpretation of InfoNCE as inference in a principled generative model.
-Unlike this work, we identify a connection between the InfoNCE objective and the ELBO or model evidence.
-Moreover, their proof requires complex geometric properties, whereas our's merely involves straightforward manipulations of probability distributions.
+Perhaps the closest \textit{prior} (as opposed to follow-up) work is \citet{zimmermann2021contrastive}, which also identifies an interpretation of InfoNCE as inference in a principled generative model.
+Our work differs from \citep{zimmermann2021contrastive} in that we introduce an RPM and explicitly identify a novel connection between the InfoNCE objective and the RPM ELBO.
 In addition, their approach requires four restrictive assumptions.
-First, they assume deterministic encoder, e.g\ $\Q\bc{\zc}{\c} = \delta\b{\zc - \fc(\c)}$.
-In contrast, all our theory applies to stochastic encoders.
-While we do explicitly consider deterministic encoders in Sec.~\ref{sec:deterministic_encoders}, this is only to show that with deterministic encoders, the ELBO bound is tight --- all the derivations outside of this very small section (which includes all our key derivations) use fully general encoders, $\Q\bc{\zc}{\c}$ and $\Q\bc{\zx}{\x}$.
-Second, they assume that $\zc(\c)$ is invertible, i.e.\ that there exists a deterministic decoder $\c(\zx)$, which is not necessary in our framework.
-Third, they assume that the latent space is unit hypersphere, while in our framework the latent space can be any set.
+First, they assume deterministic encoder.
+In contrast, all our theory applies to stochastic and deterministic encoders.
+While we do explicitly consider deterministic encoders in Appendix~\ref{sec:deterministic_encoders}, this is only to show that with deterministic encoders, the ELBO bound is tight --- all the derivations outside of this very small section (which includes all our key derivations) use fully general encoders.
+Second, they assume that the encoder is invertible, which is not necessary in our framework.
+This is particularly problematic as practical encoders commonly used in contrastive SSL are not invertible.
+Third, they assume that the latent space is unit hypersphere, while in our framework there is no constraint on the latent space.
 Fourth, they assume the ground truth marginal of the latents of the generative process is uniform, whereas our framework accepts any choice of ground-truth marginal.